 Social bond issuance surges to record in Q2

-LONDON, Aug 17 (IFR) - Issuance of social and sustainability bonds hit record levels in the three months to June as the coronavirus crisis increased awareness of social issues related to healthcare and inequality, and US$150bn of the debt could be issued this year, according to Moody's.
+LONDON, Aug 21 (IFR) - Issuance of social and sustainability bonds reached record levels in the second quarter as the coronavirus crisis increased awareness of social issues related to healthcare and inequality, and US$150bn of the debt could be issued this year, according to Moody's.

-The ratings agency said US$33bn of social bonds were issued in the second quarter and there was US$19.1bn of sustainability bonds.
+The ratings agency said US$33bn of social bonds were issued in the April–June quarter and there were US$19.1bn of sustainability bond issues.

 “Combined social and sustainability bond volumes could now total US$150bn for the year as coronavirus pandemic response efforts and heightened awareness of social issues related to healthcare and inequality continue to support issuance,” said Moody’s analyst Matthew Kuchtyak.